thread-pond/signature-pad/README.md

 Version History
 ---
+**2.0.3 (May.
+10, 2011)**

+- Fixed a bug with bgColour: the colour was not being honoured when clearing the canvas

 **2.0.2 (Apr.
 7, 2011)**

 - Added an unintentional missing feature: when clicking on the pad, a dot is now drawn